-Bed boards: Bed boards are available through Health Services (www.haverford.edu/health-services).
+Bed boards: Bed boards are available through Health Services.

 Health, safety and structural concerns make it necessary to prohibit water beds, hot tubs, Jacuzzis, and other such devices from all residence halls and apartments.
-If you are wondering whether a particular device falls within this restriction, please check, in advance, with the Office of Residential Life or Facilities Management.
+If you are wondering whether a particular device falls within this restriction, please check, in advance, with Facilities Management.

-Dormitory rooms/apartments are furnished each year for the new occupant(s).
+The residence halls are furnished each year for the new resident(s).
 The College provides each student with a bed, desk, chair, wardrobe or chest and closet.
-The College does not provide pillows, bed linens, a wastebasket, or other incidentals.
+The College does not provide pillows, bed linens, a wastebasket, lamps, or other incidentals.
 All windows have either shades or blinds and some rooms are carpeted or have area rugs.
 Students are not permitted to appropriate additional college furniture from other student rooms.

-Students are expected to leave College furniture and rugs in their room/apartment.
+Students are expected to leave College furniture in their room/apartment.

 College-issued living room or lounge furniture is for common use and should not be appropriated for personal use.
-College-issued furniture and area rugs are designed and intended for use only within the dormitories – in bedrooms or common rooms; it is not to be taken outside and used on the lawns nor placed in basements.
-If a student wishes to use their own personal furniture outside, they must return it to the appropriate place within their building when leaving the area.
-With the exception of the Lloyd lawn furniture, no other furniture may be left outside when not in use.
+College-issued furniture are designed and intended for use only within the residence halls – in bedrooms or common rooms; it is not to be taken outside and used on the lawns nor placed in basements.
+If a student wishes to use their own personal furniture outside, they must return it to the appropriate place within their building when leaving the area and no other furniture may be left outside when not in use.
 Unattended furniture will be confiscated, and there will be a pickup and re-delivery charge.

-Local building codes dictate that no construction may be attached to permanent building surfaces either in students’ bedrooms (e.g., ceilings, floors, and walls) or in any other area inside or outside of students’ bedrooms for example but not limited to common or living rooms or spaces.
+Local building codes dictate the prohibition of any kind of construction attached to permanent building surfaces either in students’ bedrooms (e.g., ceilings, floors, and walls) or in any other area inside or outside of students’ bedrooms for example but not limited to common or living rooms or spaces.

-Students are not permitted to construct any type of wall to create another room or bedroom space for fire safety and building code reasons.
+For fire safety and building code reasons students are not permitted to construct any type of wall to create another room or bedroom space.

-Any privacy “screen” must be free standing and no longer than a standard 6’3 panel folding screen.
-Questions pertaining to building codes and what is permitted should be directed to Facilities Management at firstname.lastname@example.org.
-Questions pertaining to Fires Safety should be directed to Mark Sweeney at email@example.com.
+Any privacy “screen” must be free standing, no taller than a standard 6’3 panel folding screen, and meet safety standards.
+Questions pertaining to building codes and what is permitted should be directed to Facilities Management at email@example.com.
+Questions pertaining to Fires Safety should be directed to Mark Sweeney at firstname.lastname@example.org.